peeterjoot/gapauli/README.md

 TODO:

-Extend asMv_Boolean parameter for BivectorSelection to GA20, GA13, and TrivectorSelect, QuadVectorSelection GA13
+Extend asMv_Boolean parameter for
+  * BivectorSelection to GA20, GA13, GA30
+  * TrivectorSelect to GA13, GA30
+  * QuadVectorSelection to GA30

 GA30: Added Normalize, and Power[_, -1].
 Do the same for the other modules.